17.1 C

 The lemonade is set to be available for purchase at the park next weekend.

-However, some parkgoers raised concerns about the safety and hygiene of the lemonade, but the park assured them that the water was properly treated and the lemonade is safe to drink.
+However, some parkgoers raised concerns about the safety and hygiene of the lemonade, but the park assured them that the water was treated correctly and the lemonade was safe to drink.